knative/docs/code-samples/eventing/bookstore-sample-app/slack-sink/README.md

 book-review-broker   http://broker-ingress.knative-eventing.svc.cluster.local/default/book-review-broker   5m37s   True
 ```

+Wait a few seconds, and you should see a notification in your Slack channel.
+Congratulations!
+You have successfully set up the notification service for your bookstore.
 ## Conclusion

-By following these steps, you have integrated a notification service into your bookstore web application that leverages Apache Camel K and Knative to send event-driven notifications to a Slack channel.
-This service enhances user engagement by keeping them informed about important events within the bookstore application.
+In this tutorial, you learned how to set up an event-driven service that automates notifications to a Slack channel using Knative Eventing and Apache Camel K. By leveraging these technologies, you can easily connect your applications to third-party services, and pass information between them in real-time.